Mathias Bynens

 If you’re averaging over an entire browsing session anyway, you should consider the fact that my JavaScript snippet can be concatenated and minified together with all other scripts used on the site.

-I think you better use a loader then (the recent load.js is great and tiny), benefiting from CDN's when you're using Analytics, jQuery etc.
+I think you better use a loader then (the recent load.js is great and tiny), benefiting from CDNs when you’re using Analytics, jQuery etc.

 To summarize, your suggestion is fine if…